 Investors with high-risk bearing capacity may consider investing in a scheme that primarily invests in equity and equity-related instruments.
-On the other hand, risk-averse individuals may consider investing in hybrid funds that allocate the majority of their fund corpus to debt securities.
+On the other hand, risk-averse individuals may consider investing in the best hybrid funds that allocate the majority of their fund corpus to debt securities.

-For individuals who are looking to invest in hybrid funds, it is crucial to check a fund’s historical performance and compare it with that of other schemes of the same category.
+For individuals who are looking to invest in hybrid mutual funds, it is crucial to check a fund’s historical performance and compare it with that of other schemes of the same category.
 The past returns of a scheme indicate if the fund has been run well enough.

 That said, keep in mind that the historical performance of a fund does not give any indication in relation to its future performance.

-When choosing a hybrid fund, it is vital for investors to consider the track record and experience of the fund manager.
+When choosing a hybrid mutual fund, it is vital for investors to consider the track record and experience of the fund manager.
 After all, they’re all actively involved in all buy-and-sell decisions.
 In other words, whether or not a scheme will be able to fulfil its predetermined objective depends upon the efficiency of a fund manager.

 Individuals have two options when it comes to the investment mode- lump sum and SIP.
 The first route allows investors to allocate a large sum of money to a mutual fund scheme all at once.
-That said, if one chooses an SIP, he/she can invest a certain amount at regular intervals (monthly, quarterly, etc.).
+That said, if one chooses a SIP, he/she can invest a certain amount at regular intervals (monthly, quarterly, etc.).

 Ans: No, hybrid mutual fund schemes do not come with a lock-in period.
 Individuals can choose to redeem their units at their convenience.
 One simply has to place a request with the asset management company (AMC).